 Matthew and Leah have 4 children: Seth, Emma, Luke, and Ellie.
 Matthew desires to be poured out for the cause of the gospel and the people of FBC in the relentless pursuit of faith and Christlikeness for God’s glory.
 He loves teaching the Bible and helping people understand how God’s eternal truths impact how we are to think and live in the present, always looking towards the hope of the resurrection.
 He loves reading, sports, running, and spending as much time as possible with Leah and the kids.

 James joined the staff of FBC in January 2016.
 He graduated from Taylor University with a BA in Music Theory/Composition in 1990.
 He has served as a worship leader and music director for several churches and through an association with the National Bible Bee (2010-2015), James had the opportunity to write hundreds of Scripture Memory songs used by students throughout the country.
 He and his wife Kristen have led several community choirs providing musical opportunities for kids, youth, and adults.
-He also has a private music studio in Lebanon, OH, where he teaches piano, drums, and theory/composition to 30 plus students each week.

 James and Kristen were married in 1991 and currently live in Lebanon, OH.
 They have seven children: Kaity (Luke), Josiah, Jake, Abby, Evvy, Josh, and Jovan.